smscx/smscx-api-php-library/README.md

 ### Requirements

-PHP 7.4 and later.
+PHP 7.4 and later (works with PHP 8.0).
-Works with PHP 8.0.

 ### Composer